 The study approach generally follows the methods identified in Flows and Recreation: A Guide to Studies for River Professionals (Whittaker et al., 2005).
 The 2005 publication outlines a sequential framework to investigate flow dependent whitewater boating opportunities using various investigative tools across three progressive levels of study.
 Progression through the framework affords a better understanding of the whitewater boating opportunities and associated flow in the bypass reach.
 The three levels of study increase data resolution as investigations progress from one level to the next and share interim results earlier in the relicensing process across resource disciplines.

 LEVEL 1: DESKTOP REVIEW

 The Level 1 Desktop Review will include the following elements:

-- Literature review to augment information in PAD Section 11, Recreation Resources. - Literature review will include reviewing existing studies/publications, whitewater guidebooks, magazine publications, and online river information sites.
+Literature review to augment information in PAD Section 11, Recreation Resources.